Alfresco/docs-alfresco/content-services/7.2/admin/cluster.md

 To enable the Hazelcast cluster messaging, edit this section on each Share Tomcat instance:

-**Note:** For the correct version numbers of both spring beans and hazelcast spring, navigate to the following directory and list the files referring to hazelcast:
+**Note:** For the correct version numbers of both spring beans and hazelcast spring, list the files referring to hazelcast in the following directory:

 ```text
 cd <tomcat_home>/webapps/share/WEB-INF/lib